-This Registration Document includes information prepared in compliance with the Listing Rules of the Listing Authority for the purpose of providing Bondholders with information with regard to the Issuer and the Guarantor.
-Each and all of the Directors whose names appear in sub-section 4.1 of this Registration Document accept responsibility for all of the information contained in the Prospectus, save for the information specifically relating to the Guarantor, for which the directors of the Guarantor whose names appear in sub-section 4.3 of this Registration Document are responsible.
-To the best of the knowledge and belief of the directors of the Issuer and Guarantor, who have taken all reasonable care to ensure that such is the case, the information contained in this Registration Document is in accordance with the facts and does not omit anything likely to affect the import of such information.
-The directors of the Issuer and of the Guarantor hereby accept responsibility accordingly.
+Each and all of the Directors whose names appear in sub-section 4.1 of this Registration Document accept responsibility for all of the information contained in the Prospectus.
+To the best of the knowledge and belief of the Directors, who have taken all reasonable care to ensure that such is the case, the information contained in this Registration Document is in accordance with the facts and does not omit anything likely to affect the import of such information.
+The Directors hereby accept responsibility accordingly.

-4 IDENTITY OF DIRECTORS, SENIOR MANAGEMENT, ADVISORS AND AUDITORS OF THE ISSUER AND GUARANTOR
+IDENTITY OF DIRECTORS, SENIOR MANAGEMENT, ADVISORS AND AUDITORS OF THE ISSUER

-4.1 Directors of the Issuer
+Directors of the Issuer